medialab/artoo/scrape.md

 ### Arguments

-* **iterator**  *css selector | jQuery selector | function* : the selection of the elements on which you want to iterate or, alternatively, a function returning this selection.
+* **iterator**  *css selector or jQuery selector or function* : the selection of the elements on which you want to iterate or, alternatively, a function returning this selection.
 * **model**     *mixed* : the model of the data you want to scrape and its retrievers.
 * **params**    *?object* : an object of optional parameters.
   * **limit**   *?integer* : the number of items you want to scrape if you do not want each of them.